EUMETNET/meteogate-documentation/README.md

 ## Branches in this Repository

-- **`docs-dev`** – The main development branch for all documentation content.
+- `docs-dev` — Development branch for editing and writing documentation (Markdown).
-  All updates, edits, and contributions should be made here.

-- **`gh-pages`** – The publishing branch used by GitHub Pages to serve the documentation site.
-  Content is deployed from `docs-dev` once reviewed and approved.

-- **`main`** – This branch contains only a high-level overview and pointers to the active documentation workflow.
-  It is not used for writing documentation.
+- `main` — Integration branch for reviewed and accepted changes.
+- `gh-pages` — Built from `main` and published via GitHub Pages.

 ## Published Documentation Site